 What’s not to like: downsides but not deal killers

-At nearly $500, the Thule Urban Glide 2 is at the top end of the all-terrain price range—and to make matters worse, items like a parent console, bumper bar or child snack tray are optional accessories.
+At this price, the Thule Urban Glide 2 is at the top end of the all-terrain price range—and to make matters worse, items like a parent console, bumper bar or child snack tray are optional accessories.
 That will push the price of this stroller close to $550.

 While the fold on the Urban Glide 2 is quick, it is quite bulky when folded and will take up a good amount of trunk real estate.
 Yes, that’s true for other all terrain strollers, however . . . to mitigate the bulkiness, the side wheels release for more compact storage.

 We wish the Urban Glide 2 would stand when folded—instead, it folds down to the ground, which guarantees the fabric will get dirty/muddy too easily.